alivardar/alivardar/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on pikotv and turbogamer
+- 🔭 I’m currently working on pikotv and turbogamer projects.